Sanket-Murugkar/ToDoApp/README.md

 The application is built on spring boot framework which also use H2 in-memory database.

 Lombok must be supported by your IDE.
-For this, in IntelliJ install the Lombok plugin and enable annotation processing - [learn more](https://bootify.io/next-steps/spring-boot-with-lombok.html).

 After starting the application it is accessible under `localhost:8080`.